DNSPod/dnspod-int-api-docs/source/records.rst

     * POST
 Request Parameters:
     * Global Parameters
-    * **domain_id** The domain id.Essential parameter.
+    * **domain_id** The domain id.
+Mandatory parameter.
     * **sub_domain** The record name like "www".The default value is "@".Optional parameter.
-    * **record_type** The record type.You can get the list of all allowed types from the API.Capital letters like "A" or "CNAME".Essential parameter.
+    * **record_type** The record type.You can get the list of all allowed types from the API.Capital letters like "A" or "CNAME".
+Mandatory parameter.
     * **record_line** The record line.You can get the list from the API.The default value is "default", such as "default", "AD", "AE".
-Essential parameter.
+Mandatory parameter.
-    * **value** The record value.For example: IP:200.200.200.200, CNAME: cname.dnspod.com., MX: mail.dnspod.com.Essential parameter.
+    * **value** The record value.For example: IP:200.200.200.200, CNAME: cname.dnspod.com., MX: mail.dnspod.com.
+Mandatory parameter.
     * **mx** {1-20} This only need to and must be set when record_type is "MX".Range from 1 to 20.
     * **ttl** {1-604800}  TTL，range from 1 to 604800.Every grade has its own min value.Optional parameter.
 Response Code: